• Skip to primary navigation

 Read our dermatologist guide that includes a step-by-step guide on how to apply tretinoin to minimize skin irritation.

-If you are using a compounded medication
+If you are using a combination cream

 Use sunscreen